George Higginson: Later life

-He was a personal friend of the Royal Family, and had close ties with King Edward VII.
+He was a friend of the Royal Family, and had ties with King Edward VII.
 King George V and Queen Mary were regular visitors to Gyldernscroft, his home in Marlow.
 In 1923, aged 96, he became a godfather to George Lascelles, later 7th Earl of Harewood, the first grandson of King George V and Queen Mary, and elder son of Princess Mary and Viscount Lascelles.

 On 24 June 1918, he was appointed a deputy lieutenant of Buckinghamshire.
-Higginson's 100th birthday was celebrated with great splendour in his native Marlow.
+Higginson's 100th birthday was celebrated with splendour in his native Marlow.
 To mark that birthday, the inhabitants of Marlow organised a public collection and, with its proceeds, purchased Court Garden, Marlow and its grounds, alongside the River Thames, with the grounds becoming a public park called Higginson Park as a memorial to what they considered their town's most famous son.
-Higginson himself contributed generously to the collection.
+Higginson himself contributed to the collection.
 At a ceremony in the town, Princess Mary, the Princess Royal, presented the deeds of the park to Higginson.

 Higginson was associated for many years with the Gordon Boys' Home (now Gordon's School) at West End near Woking, Surrey, which was founded as the national memorial to Major General Charles Gordon, who was killed at Khartoum, Sudan, in 1885.

 Higginson wrote an autobiography in 1916, entitled 71 Years of a Guardsman's Life.
 Higginson died in February 1927, and his funeral, with full military honours, was described by observers as the grandest Marlow had seen, with hundreds lining the streets.